d-t-w/netty-buffers/README.md

 * Explore PooledByteBufAllocation of direct memory.
 Pooled heap is analogous but out of scope.
 * Replicate behaviour where PoolChunk allocation fills available direct and further allocation OOMs.

+*Stretch Goal*

+* Turn this into a blog with some diagrams with that paper app, since you bought the pen and all.

 *A Netty Pooled Memory Primer*:

 * PooledByteBufAllocator is a jemalloc variant, introduced to counter GC pressure